csparpa/csparpa.github.io/content/django-centralized-logging-on-ec2-with-logstash.md

-We will instrument an Amazon EC2 instance running Ubuntu 14.04 to collect logs from a locally-running Django app through the use of the "ELK" stack, which includes Logstash as a log aggregator, and Docker as a containerization provider.
+We will instrument an Amazon EC2 instance running Ubuntu 14.04 to collect logs from a locally-running Django app through the use of the "ELK" stack, which includes Logstash as a log aggregator, and Docker as a containerization platform.

-If you already know what centralized logging is, [go straight to the guide](#guide)!

 Centralized logging
 -------------------